kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: In simplewallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
 How can I fix it?

     A: This is caused by a buggy crypto folder.
-Unfortunately, windows won't let us rename this folder, and we have to use a live linux USB to do it.
-I would suggest https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows for a user friendly linux distro.
-Once you have booted into linux, find your hard drive in the file explorer, and navigate to Users, then *Your Windows Username*, AppData, Roaming, Microsoft.
-You should see a folder called Crypto.
-Rename this to something, for example, CryptoBackup.
-Now, reboot back into windows, and try again.
-For more info, check out this forum post: https://forums.plex.tv/discussion/282149/conversion-failed-new-problem-with-codecs-and-maybe-something-else-since-1-8-0-4109-update
+Navigate to C:/Users/*Your Windows Username*/AppData/Roaming/Microsoft/Crypto/RSA/.
+There should be a folder in there, with a long name, like `S-1-5-21-1416222650-108526586-4052533318-1000`.
+Enter this folder, and delete the files in there.
+Then reboot.

 ## Other

 * **Q: Are there any GUI wallets?**